jkmcl/ftpserver-custom/README.txt

 3. Copy JAR created in step 1 to directory created in step 2

-4. Overwrite file `bin/ftpd.bat` with one from this project
+4. Overwrite file `bin/ftpd.sh` or `bin/ftpd.bat` with one from this project